pierre-guillou/paraview-ttk/Documentation/dev/build.md

   * `PARAVIEW_BUILD_WITH_EXTERNAL` (default `OFF`): When set to `ON`, the build will try to use external copies of all included third party libraries unless explicitly overridden.
-  * `PARAVIEW_BUILD_WITH_KITS` (default `OFF`; requires CMake 3.12+): Compile
-    ParaView into a smaller set of libraries.
+  * `PARAVIEW_BUILD_WITH_KITS` (default `OFF`): Compile ParaView into a smaller set of libraries.
 Can be useful on platforms where ParaView takes a long time to launch due to expensive disk access.

 #### Capability settings